EugenEistrach/boilerplate/README.md

   - Server-side and client-side translation support
   - Language switcher component included
   - Supports Zod schema translations for form validations

-### Zod Schema Translation Example

-The boilerplate demonstrates how to use translations with Zod schemas for form validations.
-Here's an example from the Notes feature:

 ## Project Structure